Nitish R Mahapatra

 II.
 Selected Book Chapters.

 1. Gupta V, Arige V, Mahapatra NR.
 2019.
 Role of monoamine oxidases in heart diseases.
-In: Modulation of Oxidative Stress in Heart Disease (S. Chakraborti et al.; Eds), Springer Nature Singapore Private Limited (in press).
+In: Modulation of Oxidative Stress in Heart Disease (S. Chakraborti et al.; Eds). pp. 129-150.
+Springer Nature Singapore Private Limited, Singapore.

 2. Mahapatra NR, Ghosh S, Mahata M, Bandyopadhyay GK, Mahata SK.
 2017.
 Naturally Occurring Single Nucleotide Polymorphisms in Human Chromogranin A (CHGA) Gene: Association with Hypertension and Associated Diseases.
 In:Chromogranins: from Cell Biology to Physiology and Biomedicine (Angelone T, Cerra M & Tota B; Eds). pp. 195-211.
 Springer International Publishing AG, Cham, Switzerland.